 Endless Birds and Blooms Sunset Stroll

-6:00 to 8:30 pm, Endless Wall Trail’s Fern Creek Trailhead at New River Gorge National River in Lansing, WV.
+6:00 to 8:30 pm, Endless Wall Trail’s Fern Creek Trailhead at New River Gorge National Park and Preserve in Lansing, WV.
 GUIDES: Jodi French-Burr and Keith Richardson.

 Explore life in diverse forests and see one of the best cliff top views of the New River Gorge on this leisurely 2 mile moderate hike.
 Search for spring birds, blooms, and more on this early evening stroll.
 Bring binoculars or some will be available.